 11The most common choice among non-homothetic preferences is the Stone-Geary specification (see e.g. Kongsamut et al. (2001)).
 Alder et al. (2018) show that the Stone-Geary specification is unable to generate the large decline in agricultural employment since 1880, as the the non-homotheticity vanishes asymptotically.
-In contrast, they find that Price-Independent Generalized Linear ("PIGL") Preferences, introduced in the literature on structural change in Boppart (2014), provide a much better fit to the data.
-For V(e, p) to be well-defined, we have to impose additional parametric conditions.
+In contrast, they find that PIGL Preferences provide a much better fit to the data.
+For V(e,p) to be well-defined, we have to impose additional parametric conditions.
 In particular, we require that $\eta < 1$, that $\gamma \ge \eta$.
 These conditions are satisfied in our empirical application.
 See Sections B.7 and C.1 of the Appendix for a detailed discussion.